Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Thinking, Problem Solving, Reasoning Overview.md

-- *Thinking* - "Going beyond the information given" (Bruner); "complex and high-level skill...fills up gaps in the evidence" (Bartlett); "Process of searching through a problem space" (Newell & Simon)
+- *Thinking* - "Going beyond the information given" (Bruner); "complex and high-level skill...fills up gaps in the evidence" (Bartlett); "Process of searching through a problem space" (Newell & Simon); "when we are in doubt about how to act, what to believe, or what to desire" (Baron)
+	- *Focused thinking* - begins with clear starting point and has a goal
+	- *Unfocused thinking* - daydreaming, calling together loosely related ideas